joewing/q2/README.md

 Component orientation can be mostly fixed using [JLCKicadTools](https://github.com/matthewlai/JLCKicadTools).
-However, I typically run into a few components that need to be fixed up when I try out new switches, etc.
+However, I typically run into a few components that need to be fixed up when trying out new switches, etc.

 Another issue with JLCPCB is that having more than 1000 of the same component appears to cause problems such that they reject the BOM.